hashicorp/packer/CONTRIBUTING.md

 for various builders.
 These typically require an API key (AWS, GCE), or additional software to be installed on your computer (VirtualBox, VMware).

-If you're working on a feature of a builder or a new builder and want verify it is functioning (and also hasn't broken anything else), we recommend running the acceptance tests.
+If you're working on a new builder or builder feature and want verify it is functioning (and also hasn't broken anything else), we recommend running the acceptance tests.

-**Warning:** The acceptance tests create/destroy/modify *real resources*, which may incur real costs in some cases.
-In the presence of a bug, it is technically possible that broken backends could leave dangling data behind.
-Therefore, please run the acceptance tests at your own risk.
-At the very least, we recommend running them in their own private account for whatever builder you're testing.
+**Warning:** The acceptance tests create/destroy/modify *real resources*, which may incur costs for real money.
+In the presence of a bug, it is possible that resources may be left behind, which can cost money even though you were not using them.
+We recommend running tests in an account used only for that purpose so it is easy to see if there are any dangling resources, and so production resources are not accidentally destroyed or overwritten during testing.

 To run the acceptance tests, invoke `make testacc`: